HPond1458/cse15l---lab-reports/labreport3.md

 ```
 Note that in this example, the contents of the file were displayed within the terminal alongside the command in a similar manner to `cat`.
 This output does not have the same functionality that `less` normally would.
+This potentially saves time and effort, as I no longer have to open and exit the `less` interface.

 ### `-e` option
 This option causes `less` to exit automatically upon reaching the end of the contents of the file *twice*, whereas normally you could only exit `less` by pressing `q`.
 This is potentially useful for quickly browsing the contents of a file, then exiting fluidly upon finishing.
 You would see the end of the file, then scroll down again to exit.